NoroffFEU/development-platforms/dbaas-case-study.md

 IaaS:

-Iaas functions similarly to a traditional software and database managemant.
-You retain hands-on control over every aspect of your infrastructure.
-The main difference is that a cloud server is used instead of a physical one.

-Drawback: You would be responsible for installing and maintaining all databases and software of the cloud server.
-The money you would save by not having an on-site data center could go to waste by having to keep your software stack up to date.
+Infrastructure as a Service (IaaS) is a cloud computing model that provides virtualized computing resources over the internet.
+It allows businesses to rent IT infrastructure, such as storage and networking components.
+Users can deploy and manage their own operating systems, applications and software while the cloud providers handles the underlying hardware and infrastructure management.

+Advantages of IaaS:

+- Full Control: Users have complete control over the operating system, applications, and software stack, enabling them to run a wide range of workloads.

+- Scalability: IaaS platforms offer scalability

+- Customization: Users can install and configure databases of their choice.

+- Compability: IaaS supports a wide range of operating systems and software.

+Disadvantages of IaaS:

+- Complexity: Managing the infrastructure requires a skilled IT staff which can be costly for the business in the long run.

+- Time consuming: Users are responsible for configuring and maintaining which can be time consuming.

+- Higher Costs: In the long run it can be costly because you need a staff to take care of everything.

+Advantages of DBaaS:

+- Simplicity: DBaaS abstracts infrastructure management, making it easier to set up and maintain databases without the need for extensive technical expertise.

+- Automated Maintance: DBaaS providers will take care of the maintance for you.

+- Security and Compliance: Leading DBaaS providers invest in robust security measures and compliance certifications, enhancing data protection.

-DBaaS:
+Disadvantages of DBaaS:

-DbaaS providers build and maintain cloud database solutions for costumers.

-Drawback: Every change requested must be worked within the environment of the provider's cloud services.
+- Limited Customization: Users have limited control over the database environment because every change has to go through the provider.

+- Performance Variability: In shared DbaaS environments, eprformance may vary depending on the other user's activities on the same infrastructure.

+In summary, IaaS offers greater flexibility and control over infrastructure components but comes with increases complexity and operational responsibilities.
+As a developer I would choose DBaaS as my provider because it gives me the opportunity to focus on developing.
+I want to be able to focus on my work so the DBaaS providers would be of great help.

 ## Advantages of DBaaS in frontend

 There is many advantages of using DBaaS when working in frontend.

-DBaaS providers handles the setup and maintance of the database infrastructure.
+DBaaS providers handles the setup and maintenance of the database infrastructure.
 It lets the developer focus primary on the development of the application rather than worrying about installation or configuration.

 The security aspect of application will be taken care of by the providers.

-As your frontend application grows and needs more database resources, DBaaS providers lets you scale up and down with minimal effort.
+As your front end application grows and needs more database resources, DBaaS providers lets you scale up and down with minimal effort.

 DBaaS solutions are typically designed to work with various programming languages and frameworks.
-Making it easy for the frontend developer to integrate them into their application.
+Making it easy for the front end developer to integrate them into their application.

 ## Disadvantages of DBaaS in frontend